 Q8 Where is your safe, secure place for important documents (passport, birth and insurance certificates etc.) and items of high sentimental value such as old family photos?
 Are these raised above potential flood levels and easy to grab (in one box) if you need to take them with you?
 Is the box fire-proof?
 Have you stored important computer records on a USB / disk?
 Notes: Q9 Do you have emergency supplies (ideally in an 'emergency bag') that you can grab quickly?
 Where are they kept?
 Notes: Q10 How do you switch off water, gas and electric supplies in your home?
 Draw a plan if helpful.
-Notes: 044 Thinks have the design and the first state of the state o Q11 Think about what you would do if you lost all power and communications (including satellite communications such as mobile phones).
+Notes: 011 Think about what you would do if you lost all power and communications (including actallity Q11 Think about what you would do if you lost all power and communications (including satellite communications such as mobile phones).
 Do you have a battery or wind-up FM Radio and camping stove with fuel, for example?
 Make a note of the FM frequency of your local radio station.
 Notes: